Flexible Differentiable Optimization via Model Transformations: Package structure

 \subsection{Meta-solver}

 DiffOpt is designed as a meta-solver with a structure illustrated in \cref{fig:design}.
-The main structure made available by the package is \texttt{DiffOpt.Optimizer} that is parametrized by a mathematical programming inner solver.
+The main structure made available by the package is \texttt{DiffOpt.Optimizer} that is parameterized by a mathematical programming inner solver.
 This inner solver may be any object supporting storing and solving the problem provided by the user.
-As shown in \cref{fig:design}, the entry point is a cache that is added to ensure efficient storage and access of the user model.
-Also, bridge layers are added as the user model may use constraint types that are not natively supported by the inner solver (or the DiffOpt models) and need to be transformed.
-The solution found by the inner solver is communicated to the DiffOpt model as described in \cref{sec:rules}.
-This model is then used to compute forward and/or reverse differentiation tangents.
+As shown in \cref{fig:design}, the entry point is a cache that is added to ensure efficient storage and access to the user model.
+Also, bridge layers are added as the user model may use constraint types that are not natively supported by the inner solver (or the \textit{DiffOpt models}) and need to be transformed.
+The solution found by the inner solver is communicated to the \textit{DiffOpt model} that caches matrix form data as described in \cref{sec:rules}.
+This \textit{DiffOpt model} is then used to compute forward and/or reverse differentiation tangents.

-Note that the bridges used for the inner solver and for the DiffOpt model are completely independent.
-They can be entirely different as the primal and dual results are automatically transformed through the inner solver bridge layer from the solver solution into the solution corresponding to the user model and then through the DiffOpt model bridges into the solution corresponding to the DiffOpt model standard form.
+Note that the bridges used for the inner solver and for the \textit{DiffOpt model} are completely independent.
+They can be entirely different as the primal and dual results are automatically transformed through the inner solver bridge layer from the solver solution into the solution corresponding to the user model and then through the \textit{DiffOpt model} bridges into the solution corresponding to the \textit{DiffOpt model} standard form.

-This design of \path{DiffOpt.Optimizer} also enables adding new DiffOpt models in addition to \path{DiffOpt.QuadraticProgram.Model} and \path{DiffOpt.ConicProgram.Model} in order to further broaden the class of supported model.
+This design of \path{DiffOpt.Optimizer} also enables adding new \textit{DiffOpt models} in addition to \path{DiffOpt.QuadraticProgram.Model} and \path{DiffOpt.ConicProgram.Model} in order to further broaden the class of supported models.

-Because MOI does not differentiate between the two considered classes QP and CP, the user can pass any of the two problem classes to DiffOpt without ever having to know which of the two methods will be used.
+Because MOI does not distinguish between the two considered classes, QP and CP, the user can pass any of the two problem classes to DiffOpt without ever having to know which of the two methods will be used.
 DiffOpt automatically selects the appropriate problem class based on the type of constraints and objective function.

 In the following code excerpt, we demonstrate the usage of DiffOpt, starting from a simple JuMP model, then going through a reverse differentiation procedure.